JermuH92/odin-recipes/README.md

   - Use one h1 header per page, and utilised other headers and paragraphs where necessary.

   - Utilised unordered and ordered lists for their purpose such as listing the ingredients needed for the recipe and steps to produce it.
+  Also utilised emmet abbreviations to make multiple list elements quickly.

   - Separated main index.html and each recipe to their own folders and linked the pages relatively to get access two-ways from main index to the recipes.